Macnas was founded in Galway in 1986 by Páraic Breathnach, Tom Conroy, Ollie Jennings and Pete Sammon.

-Awarded Best Irish Production at Dublin Theatre Festival 1992
+Awarded Best Irish Production at the Dublin Theatre Awards Festival 1992.

-In a major departure on a number of fronts, Macnas created Rhymes from the Ancient Mariner in the new Black Box theatre in Galway for the 1996 Galway Arts Festival.
-Set in both 1950's Galway and in 1798, the show followed the voyage of Coleridge’s Mariner from the Antarctic ice flow, to the Saragossa Sea.
+A major departure on a number of fronts for Macnas, Rhymes From The Ancient Mariner was staged in Galway’s newly opened Black Box Theatre in 1996.
+The story, set in both the 1950s and 1798, followed the voyage of Coleridge’s Mariner from the Antarctic ice flow to the Saragossa Sea.

 Ollie Deasy is a former hurling hero who went off to play an exhibition match some time ago and hasn’t been heard of since.
-In his search for him, his son boards a bus driven by a blind man and an odyssey begins...
+In searching for him, his son boards a bus driven by a blind man and a odyssey begins...